chrisstef/crypto-tracker-app/README.md

 ## crypto-tracker-app

 This app was build using ReactJS.
-We can find the latest cryptocurrency prices and more related to Bitcoin, Ethereum and more..
+We fetch the latest cryptocurrency prices and more related to Bitcoin, Ethereum and other alt coins..
 Refresh site to stay updated!

 The ranking of coins is based on Market Capitalization.